-RL aims to learn how to take a sequence of actions in an environment in order to maximize cumulative rewards.
+3) Reinforcement Learning: RL aims to learn how to take a sequence of actions in an environment in order to maximize cumulative rewards.
 RL can be a zero-shot learning, which means it can begin to learn with no data.
-Figure 5 depicts the working mechanism of RL combined with the ITS environment.
+Fig. 6 depicts the working mechanism of RL combined with the ITS environment.
 The ITS environment includes all the ITS layers and the surrounding environment (for instance, the road condition).
 The agent in RL is the component that makes decisions on which action ought to take.
 To achieve it, the agent needs the ability to interact with the environment to obtain data (state, action, and reward).
 Then, with the obtained data, the agent can train and update itself to provide better decisions.
 RL algorithms can be split into three different kinds:

-• Value-based algorithms are based upon temporal difference learning to obtain value function, which estimates how good to take specific actions on given states.
-Q-Learning [52],
+- Value-based algorithms are based upon temporal difference learning to obtain value function, which estimates how good to take specific actions on given states.
+Q-Learning [53], SARSA [54], and Deep Q-Network (DQN) [55] are three typical value-based RL. - Policy-based algorithms directly learn optimal policy or try to obtain an approximate optimal policy based on the observation, such as Policy Gradients (PG) [56] and Deterministic Policy Gradient (DPG) [57].

-Figure 5: The way of RL works in ITS.

-SARSA [53], and Deep Q-Network (DQN) [54] are three typical value-based RL.
+Fig. 7: ML pipeline and interaction between ML and ITS.

-- Policy-based algorithms directly learn optimal policy or try to obtain an approximate optimal policy based on the observation, such as Policy Gradients (PG) [55] and Deterministic Policy Gradient (DPG) [56]. - Imitation algorithms [57] (also called Apprenticeship Learning - AL) try to make decisions using demonstrations, which usually obtain a good performance when the reward function is difficult to specify or sparse and when it is challenging to optimize actions directly.
+• Imitation algorithms [58] (also called Apprenticeship Learning - AL) try to make decisions using demonstrations, which usually obtain a good performance when the reward function is difficult to specify or sparse and when it is challenging to optimize actions directly.
 These algorithms can deal with unexplored states (i.e. new states not in the training data) so that they offer more reliable frameworks for many tasks such as self-driving cars.
 Generative Adversarial Imitation Learning (GAIL) and Reward Augmented Imitation Learning (RAIL), are mainstream AL methods.

 Hybrid algorithms combine value-based algorithms with policy-based algorithms.
 Their goal is to represent the policy function by policy-based algorithms, where updates of policy functions depend on value-based algorithms.
-For example, Actor Critic (AC) [58], Asynchronous Actor-Critic Agents (A3C) [59] and Deep Deterministic Policy Gradients (DDPG) [60] are typical hybrid algorithms.
+For example, Actor Critic (AC) [59], Asynchronous Actor-Critic Agents (A3C) [60] and Deep Deterministic Policy Gradients (DDPG) [61] are typical hybrid algorithms.

-3.1.4 Deep Learning and Neural Networks

-DL is famous in various fields, its success mostly relies on artificial neural networks (ANNs).
+4) Deep Learning and Neural Networks: DL is famous in various fields, its success mostly relies on artificial neural networks (ANNs).
 ANNs have become a trendy method for data representation.
 An ANN consists of a set of interconnected nodes designed to imitate the functioning of the human brain.
 Each node has a weighted connection to several other nodes in neighboring layers.
 Individual nodes take the input received from connected nodes and use the weights together with a simple function to compute output values.
 ANNs, especially Deep Neural Networks (DNNs), became attractive inductive approaches owing to their high flexibility, non-linearity, and data-driven model building.